MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/enhanced-quick-start.md

 This is less code and you have added error handling and the means to refresh the access token with every use of the `HttpClient`.

-However, you will see that `JObject` has red squiggly lines under it.
-If you try to build this project it will fail.
+However, you'll see that `JObject` has red squiggly lines under it.
+If you try to build this project, it will fail.

 The [Quick start](quick-start-console-app-csharp.md) used `System.Text.Json`, but this code uses NewtonSoft.